-A request for a dialog or a standalone transaction that is used for an IMS communication service can contain an identifier that identifies the requested IMS communication service related to this request.
-The identifier for the requested IMS communication service is included by the originating UE in the request.
-The initial request can also contain identifiers for the IMS communication services supported by the requesting UE.
-The response to an initial request or standalone transaction can contain identifiers for the IMS communication services that the responding UE supports.
-These identifiers are ICSIs.
-An ICSI may be used as an SPT by iFC to route requests to AS that implement service logic as part of the IMS communication service.
+An initial request for a dialog or a standalone transaction that is used for an IMS communication service can contain an identifier that identifies the IMS communication service related to this request or stand alone transaction.
+The identifiers for the IMS communication service are included by the originating UE in the initial request for a dialog or standalone transaction but these are unauthenticated.
+The initial request for a dialog or standalone transaction can also contain identifiers for the IMS communication services supported by the originating UE.
+The response to an initial request for a dialog or standalone transaction can contain identifiers for the IMS communication services supported by the originating UE.
+The response to an initial request for a dialog or standalone transaction can contain identifiers for the IMS communication services that the responding UE supports.
+These identifiers are ICSI values.
+An ICSI value can be used as an SPT by iFC to route the initial requests for a dialog to AS that implement service logic as part of the IMS communication service provided it is first authenticated by the S-CSCF as a subscribed service for that user and that the contents of the request (SDP Media Types etc) are compatible with the IMS communication service identified by the ICSI value.
+An authenticated ICSI value can be included by the S-CSCF by analyzing the contents of the request (SDP Media Types etc).
+The ICSI value can be sent to ASes.
+An AS that is part of the trust domain can include an authenticated ICSI value and an AS that is outside the trust domain can include an authenticated ICSI value and an AS that is outside the trust domain can include an unauthenticated ICSI value.